microsoft/MixedReality-HolographicRemoting-Samples/README.md

 # Holographic Remoting Samples

-This repository hosts the two sample applications for Holographic Remoting. (https://docs.microsoft.com/en-us/windows/mixed-reality/holographic-remoting-player)
+The [Holographic Remoting Samples ](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples) repository hosts sample applications for [Holographic Remoting](https://docs.microsoft.com/en-us/windows/mixed-reality/holographic-remoting-player).
-* The remote sample shows how to write an application streaming content to a Microsoft HoloLens 2 or a PC running Windows Mixed Reality.
+* The two remote samples show how to write an application for streaming content to a Microsoft HoloLens 2 or a PC running Windows Mixed Reality, using either the Mixed Reality or OpenXR runtime.
-* The player sample shows how to write an application running on your Microsoft HoloLens 2 or a Windows Mixed Reality PC and recieving streamed content.
+* The player sample shows how to write an application running on your Microsoft HoloLens 2 or a Windows Mixed Reality PC and receive streamed content, using the Mixed Reality runtime.
 The player sample is very similar to the Holographic Remoting Player available in the store.

 ## Prerequisites